 Identify Mechanisms Satisfying the Selected Services and Functions

-Up to this point in the PMRM methodology, the primary focus of the Use Case analysis has been on the “what:” PI, policies, Controls, Constraints, Services and their Functions are needed to manage privacy.
+Up to this point in the PMRM methodology, the primary focus of the Use Case analysis has been on the “what:” PI, policies, Controls, Privacy Constraints, Services and their Functions are needed to manage privacy.
 Here the PMRM requires a statement of the “how” – what Mechanisms are needed to be implemented.

 Identify the Mechanisms that satisfy the selected Services and Functions